jahands/pu/README.md

 # pu
-Project euler helper lib
+Project euler helper.
+Standardize the process of solving PU problems in Go!

-This is not designed to help solve [Project Euler](https://projecteuler.net) problems.
-It's more to help standardize the prosess of solving and testing them.
+This won't solve the problems for you, just make it a bit more straightforward.

 ## Getting started:

-Install the tool:
+### Install the tool:

 `go get -u -v github.com/jacobhands/pu/euler`

-Create a folder 'p1' containing 'p1.go' and 'p1_test.go' with starting templates in current directory:
+### Create a folder 'p1' containing 'p1.go' and 'p1_test.go' with starting templates in current directory:

 `euler -new 1`

-Test all problems:
+### Test all problems:

 `go test ./...`

-// Test and benchmark all problems
+### Test and benchmark all problems

 `go test -bench=. ./...`